Outdoor gas leaks: Actions to avoid

 - Do NOT operate any gas valves other than those on service meters and gas appliance supply lines.
 After the leak source has been detected, a representative from Dominion Energy or the local gas pipeline operator will turn off the gas, using a shutoff valve on the gas main or lateral.
 Never operate these valves.
-If necessary, you may close shutoff valves on the pipes coming out of the ground before gas service meters or shutoff valves on appliance supply lines.
+As a last resort and if it is safe to do so, you may close shutoff valves on the pipes coming out of the ground before gas service meters or shutoff valves on appliance supply lines.
 You must inform the local gas utility of any gas valve you have closed and its precise location.

 - Do NOT spray water into gas lines.
 If the water pressure is greater than the gas pressure, you could flood the gas piping.
 This could knock out pilot lights and lead to a serious gas accumulation problem downstream.

 - Do not open any type of gas valve that has been closed.
 The local gas utility emergency representative will take care of restoring gas service once the area has been declared safe.